Volume to Volume Cloning with Winclone 8

 - The required space of the image is either the filesystem size (block mode) or the size of used space (WIM mode).
 The destination volume must have enough space to successfully clone Volume to Volume.

-- The available space of the destination volume.
-This is the size of the destination volume.
+- The available space of the destination volume is the size of the destination volume.
 It will be reformatted as NTFS prior to Volume to Volume cloning.

-- When the Clone button is pressed, the data will be copied from the source to the destination.
+- When the “Clone” button is pressed, the data will be copied from the source to the destination.
 If WIM-based imaging is select in preferences, all files will be copied from the source to the destination.
-If block-based imaging is selected in the preferences, all NTFS blocks will be copied form the source to the destination.
-Note that to use block-mode, the physical block size of source and destination must be the same (either 512 or 4k).
+If block-based imaging is selected in the preferences, all NTFS blocks will be copied from the source to the destination.
+Note: to use block-mode, the physical block size of source and destination must be the same (either 512 or 4k).